Introducing Cats: a Short Guide

-> Progress to feeding, playing on either side of a closed door – the newcomer on one side, the residents on the other
+Progress to offering treats and playing with toys on either side of a closed door – the newcomer on one side, the residents on the other.

 STEP 4: Open the door!

-The next steps are gradually allowing two cats together for increasing longer periods of time – supervision is a must!
+- The next steps are gradually allowing two cats together for longer periods of time – supervision is a must!

 INTRODUCING CATS takes patience, perseverance and time!